The Caroline Symmes Cancer Endowment has:

 - Riley is starting to see patients with solid tumors and develop personalized plans that are creating successful results

 - Helped to develop novel preclinical models for investigation of aggressive pediatric solid tumors

-- The models allow the team to better understand the Wilms Tumor and now ask scientific questions and explore new therapeutic options that are CRITICALLY need for patients with aggressive cancers
+- The models allow the team to better understand the Wilms Tumor and now ask scientific questions and explore new therapeutic options that are CRITICALLY needed for patients with aggressive cancers

 - The researchers have learned and tested multiple inhibitors including JAK1/2 and exportin 1